xIves/scientific_programming/README.md

 ## Installations

+The following is a guide for installations on a local computer (Windows, macOS).

 1. Install the latest Anaconda version
     Download-Link:  https://www.anaconda.com/products/individual
     Under Windows: make sure that Anaconda is specified in your path